arqam-dev/CodeWithArqam/interview-questions/system-design.md

 - **Scaling:** Hard to scale (requires sticky sessions)
 - **Session:** Server-side session storage
 - **Load Balancing:** Requires sticky sessions (same client to same server)
+  - **Sticky Sessions:** All requests from the same user are routed to the same server instance during a session.
+This ensures session data stored on that server remains accessible for subsequent requests from that user.

 **When to Use:**
 - **Stateless:** Modern APIs, microservices